 Two Union Ministers who took oath in Sanskrit, Dogri

-New Delhi, June 17: On the first day of the 17th Lok Sabha, the newly elected members took oath as Mps which was administered by Pro tem Speaker Virendra Kumar.
+New Delhi, June 17: On the first day of the 17th Lok Sabha, the newly elected members took oath as MPs which was administered by Pro tem Speaker Virendra Kumar.
 Prime Minister Narendra Modi was the first one to take oath of duty followed by the Union Ministers.

 The swearing-in ceremony, which will be spread over two days, is a very important Constitutional procedure because as long as a member does not take the oath, he or she cannot participate in any business of the House.